gustavokennedy/docker-error-file-mode--rwxr-xr-x/README.md

 1. Disable WSL on Windows
 2. Disable Windows WSL and change the project folder (if using $user/OneDrive/...)
-3. Updated the version of Docker`.
+3. Updated the version of Docker.